HubertRyanOfficial/react-native-firebase-tools/README.md

 <img width="100%" src="https://imgur.com/RgqRyiF.png"><br/>

-There are several examples where formatters can be used.
+There are several examples where normalizer can be used.
 Let's take a simple example with the like reaction example itself.

 With this basic example we can say that the data that comes from the document post does not tell us whether it was liked or not.
 This means that we need to get it from somewhere in order to verify this information.
 Obviously this is a fictitious case, but most of the time another call is also made in the backend to this. 🫡